teraspora/arith/README.md

 In version 0.1 the user will be able to select the range.

 In version 0.2 we will allow division!
-This involves dealing with non-integers, algebraic irrations, protecting against division by zero.
+This involves dealing with non-integers, algebraic irrationals, protecting against division by zero.

 In version k, where k > 0, the proverbial sky is the limit as k tends to infinity. ;)